Debug JavaScript

 The Scope pane.

-The Watch Expressions tab lets you monitor the values of variables over time.
-As the name implies, Watch Expressions aren't just limited to variables.
-You can store any valid JavaScript expression in a Watch Expression.
-Try it now:
+The Watch tab lets you monitor the values of variables over time.
+Watch isn't just limited to variables.
+You can store any valid JavaScript expression in the Watch tab.

 1. Click the Watch tab.